About the OUAC

 - Connection with community resources to help address issues such as rent/mortgage assistance, immigration, utility assistance and transportation issues.

 OUAC continues to evolve based on the on-going healing of the community.
 Consequences of traumatic events create a ripple effect throughout the entire community – not just among those who were impacted.
 OUAC aims to open its arms to assist those in Central Florida who were affected in long-term healing through targeted mental health services, community building and awareness.
-OUAC is a collaboration with the City of Orlando, Orange County Government and Heart of Florida United Way.
+OUAC is a collaboration with the City of Orlando, Orange County Government, Osceola County Government and Heart of Florida United Way.